About Jessie Male

-Jessie previously taught literature and composition courses at Hunter College, and she is currently on faculty at NYU Gallatin, where she advises undergraduate and graduate students and teaches a fall seminar on Disability Art and Culture, and a spring seminar on Disability Memoir.
+Jessie previously taught literature and composition courses at Hunter College.
+From 2018-2022 she was on faculty at NYU Gallatin, where she advised undergraduate and graduate students and taught a fall seminar on Disability Art and Culture, and a spring seminar on Disability Memoir.
 Jessie has presented work at MLA, AWP, CCCC, and many other conferences across the country.
 She is available to speak at schools and private organizations on disability and language, representation in media, and other applicable topics.

 Jessie is invested in accurate portrayal of disability in film, television and literature, and is available to serve as a consultant and sensitivity reader.